snoopy910/strip-node/sequencer/doc.md

 `/oauth/login`: Login with Google

-`/oauth/callback`: Callback from Google - checks if the user is authenticated and have a valid access token otherwise it will authenticate the user and redirect to the `/oauth/verifySignature` to verify the identity wallet
+`/oauth/callback`: Callback from Google - checks if the user is authenticated and have a valid access token otherwise it will authenticate the user.
+A wallet will be created for the user if it does not exist derived from the Google ID.
+This wallet will be used as the identity for the user when they login with the Google oauth.

-`/oauth/verifySignature`: Verifies the signature of the predefined message signed by the user's identity wallet and creates a new id, access and refresh tokens including the identity and identity curve.
+`/oauth/sign`: signs the message with the google wallet derived identity.

 `/oauth/accessToken`: Generates a new access token when the current refresh token is still valid.
 It will return the new access token and the new refresh token